 At first, you'll feel fine.
 "This is easy," you'll say to yourself.

-Then, around 3 or 4 pm, you'll get a headache that'll make you feel like you're going blind, much like I did.
+Then, around 3 or 4 p.m., the headache settles in.
 Similar to when you give up caffeine, headaches are a very commonly reported symptom of sugar withdrawal.

 And sure, headaches could just be a minor inconvenience, but at the very least they are a distraction from what you really need to focus on.

-Another effect of too much sugar intake is your energy will literally pack up its shit and LEAVE your body, like "peace bitch."
+Another effect of too much sugar intake is your energy will literally pack up and LEAVE your body.
 It will refuse to return until you either go through a total withdrawal or you get some more sugar to feed the beast.